 IHA Health Equity Action Day

-IHA’s 2nd annual Health Equity Action Day spotlighted the value of health equity to all communities and featured discussions on successful health equity initiatives at Illinois hospitals.
+IHA’s 2nd Health Equity Action Day spotlighted the value of health equity to all communities and featured discussions on successful health equity initiatives at Illinois hospitals.

 Health Equity Action Day was May 13.
 Building on the success of last year's inaugural event, the 2022 Health Equity Action Day sought to enlighten and inspire your efforts to advance health equity across Illinois.